-From the data collected, avian species diversity was calculated using Shannon diversity index, (Usher, 1991) which is given as:

-'''

-H^i = -\Sigma Pi In Pi Where: H^i = ^{diversity} index Pi = is the proportion of the ith species in the sample InPi = is the natural logarithm of the species proportion.

-'''

-Species Relative Population Density

-The relative population density of bird species at various sites and seasons were determined as outlined by Bibby et al., (1992) as follows:

-'''

-\begin{split} D &= \underline{n_1 + n_2} Log_e[\underline{n_1 + n_2}] \\ &\qquad \pi r^2 m \qquad \qquad n_2 \end{split} where: D = density r = radius \ of \ the \ first \ zone \\ n1 = number \ of \ birds \ counted \ within \ zone \\ n2 = number \ of \ birds \ counted \ beyond \ zone \ and \ m = number \ of \ replicate count \ in \ such \ area. \end{split}

-'''

-Habitat analysis

-Quadrant method (Ogunjiemitie et al, 2005) was used to determine plant species composition.
-This method involves a total enumeration count (TEC) of all trees above 1m in height and Basal area of not less than 10cm from $25 \times 25 \,\mathrm{m}^2$ quadrant sample plot which was randomly selected through balloting form each sampling compartments.
-Three out of the 16 quadrants was randomly selected through balloting in each of the 5 sampling compartments giving 15 plots of a dimension of $25 \times 25 \,\mathrm{m}^2$.
-The following data was collected within each sampling quadrants.
-They include:, mean height of 22m and above was considered Tall Emergent Tree, 11m to 21m Middle layer and 1m to 10m Understorey.
-The classification of the tree species into different strata layers was carried using (Longman and Jennik 1987).
+16 calculate the distance, for groups made up separately recorded individuals which may have been on different sides of the transect.
+If birds were in a tight group or recordings were to be made, the distance to the centre of the group was taken.
+Physical features of birds sighted but could not be identified immediately were taken and field guide book of West African birds (Burrow and Demey 2011) was used to identify the bird species and bird calls was used to confirmed the presence of nocturnal bird species within the study sites.
+Data was collected for six months three months in the dry season (November, February and March) and three months in the wet season (June, August, and September) in 2014 From the data collected, avian species diversity was calculated using Shannon diversity index, (Usher 1991) which is given as: $H^i = -\Sigma Pi In Pi$ Where: Hi =^{diversity} index Pi = is the proportion of the ith species in the sample InPi = is the natural logarithm of the species proportion.
+Species Relative Population Density The relative population density of bird species at various sites and seasons were determined as outlined by Bibby et al. (1992) as follows: $D = \underline{n_1 + n_2}Log_e[\underline{n_1 + n_2}]$ $\pi r^2 m n_2$ where: D = density r = radius of the first zone n1 = number of birds counted within zone n2 = number of birds counted beyond zone and m = number of replicate counts in such area.
+Habitat analysis The quadrant method (Ogunjiemitie et al. 2005) was used to determine plant species composition.
+This method involves a total enumeration count (TEC) of all trees above 1m in height and Basal area of not less than 10cm from $25 \times 25m^2$ quadrant sample plot, which was randomly selected through balloting from each sampling compartments.
+Three out of the 16 quadrants were randomly selected through balloting in each of the 5 sampling compartments giving 15 plots of a dimension of $25 \times 25m^2$.
+The following data was collected within each sampling quadrant.
+They include, the mean height of 22m and above was considered Tall Emergent Tree, 11m to 21m Middle layer and 1m to 10m Understorey.
+The tree species classification into different strata layers was carried using (Longman and Jennik 1987). i Total enumeration of all trees above 1m height and basal area ≥10cm.

-- i Total enumeration of all trees above 1m height and basal area ≥10cm. - ii Total enumeration of all the trees species (s) and family whisch they belong. - iii The diameter of all the plants above 1m in the height ≥10cm.
+ii Total enumerations of all the tree species (s) and family to which they belong. iii The diameter of all the plants above 1m in height $\geq 10cm$.